sighjs/sigh/README.md

 ```

 ## write
 The `write` plugin is responsible for writing data to the filesystem.
-It adds file corresponding to `Event` objects with type `add`, updates files for events with type `change` and removes files corresponding to events with type `remove`.
+It adds files corresponding to `Event` objects with type `add`, updates files for events with type `change` and removes files corresponding to events with type `remove`.
 The contents of the output directory are recursively removed when the pipeline is constructed.
 The output path of each file is determined by prefixing its `projectPath` with the argument to `write`.
 Operations that produce events (such as glob) take a `basePath` option so that the output path can be easily manipulated.

 ```javascript
 module.exports = function(pipelines) {